frappe/erpnext_documentation/user/manual/en/using-erpnext/desktop.md

 ![Muted Link in Module Page](/docs/assets/img/using-erpnext/desktop/module-link-hover.png)

 You shall also notice a color indicator before some of the links.
-These indicators are used to inform the user if there are any open or urgent documents that need to be looked at.
+These indicators are used to inform the user if any open or urgent documents need to be looked at.

 ![Color Indicators](/docs/assets/img/using-erpnext/desktop/color-indicator.png)